Quick Answer

 What can I substitute for galangal in Tom Saap?

 While nothing truly replicates galangal's unique citrusy-pine flavor, fresh ginger can work in a pinch.
-Use ΒΎ the amount called for and add an extra kaffir lime leaf to help compensate for the missing floral notes.
+Use ¾ the amount called for and add an extra kaffir lime leaf to help compensate for the missing floral notes.
 The finished soup will have a different but still delicious flavor profile.

-Is Tom Saap difficult to make for beginners?
+Is Tom Saap hard to make?

 What's the difference between Tom Saap and Tom Yum?

-Can I make Tom Saap vegetarian?
+Can I make it vegetarian?

 Don't forget to tag @SusieCooksThai in your social media posts when you make this recipe!